Ronald Acuña Jr.: 2023

+2024

+On April 22, 2024, Acuña recorded his 190th career stolen base, setting a franchise record in steals since the Braves moved to Atlanta in 1966.

+On May 26, Acuña suffered a leg injury while taking a lead from second base against the Pittsburgh Pirates and, after being tended to by team trainers, was able to walk off the field.
+Initially believed to be knee soreness, the Braves later announced that an MRI showed a complete tear in his left anterior cruciate ligament and that he would miss the remainder of the 2024 season.
+In 49 games, Acuña hit .250/.351/.365 with 4 home runs, 15 RBI, and 16 stolen bases in 2024.

+2025

+Acuña returned to action on May 23, 2025, and hit a home run on the first pitch thrown by San Diego Padres pitcher Nick Pivetta.
+In that game, he went 2–of–4 with that first pitch home run, an RBI, and an outfield assist by getting Elías Díaz out at second base as Díaz was going for a double.
+On June 25, Acuña announced on SportsCenter that he would participate in the 2025 Major League Baseball Home Run Derby.
+Later on that same day in a game against the New York Mets, Acuña recorded his 200th career stolen base and becoming the 8th active player to reach the milestone as the Braves defeating the Mets 7–4.
+Due to that milestone, he became the 370th player to reach 200 stolen bases in a career.
+Acuña was selected as a starting outfielder for the National League in the All-Star Game.
+In 95 games, Acuña slashed .290/.417/.518 with 21 home runs, 42 RBIs, and 9 stolen bases.
+After the season was finished, he was named National League Comeback Player of the Year.

 Player profile

 Batting style

-A powerful right-handed batter, Acuña has all round batting range.
-Former major league hitter Sean Casey compared Acuña's batting style to Roberto Clemente, as his natural core power and rotational torque allows him to hit without a backswing, and keeping the knob of the bat pointing down at home plate (normally pointing towards the catcher during the backswing), yet still making contact and maintaining control of the barrel.
+A powerful right-handed batter, Acuña has an all-around batting range.
+Former major league hitter Sean Casey compared Acuña's batting style to Roberto Clemente, as his natural core power and rotational torque allows him to hit without a backswing, keeping the knob of the bat pointing down at home plate (normally pointing towards the catcher during the backswing), yet still making contact and maintaining control of the barrel.

 Baserunning

-On the basepaths, Acuña starts off like an infielder with a more upright stance, or a running back standing with a slight bend of the knees and hands on the knees to generate greater acceleration.
-According to Harold Reynolds, who adopted the Rickey Henderson technique for both baserunning and fielding, the stance also stops him from leaning or tipping off fielders for base stealing.
+On the basepaths, Acuña starts like an infielder with a more upright stance, or a running back standing with a slight bend of the knees and hands on the knees to generate greater acceleration.
+According to Harold Reynolds, who adopted the Rickey Henderson technique for both baserunning and fielding, the stance also stops him from leaning or tipping-off fielders for base stealing.